What Are the Legal Remedies After Child Sexual Assault

 A. What constitutes notice or knowledge?

-The Supreme Court has explained that an institution must have actual knowledge or notice of sexual harassment or abuse.
+The Supreme Court has explained that an institution must have actual knowledge or notice of child sexual assault, harassment or abuse.
 In the Gebser case, the school apparently did not know about the wrongful sexual conduct between the teacher and student.
 However, in the Davis case, the school knew about the ongoing sexual harassment of a student because the student and her mother had reported it many times.

 Many other courts have considered what information is sufficient for an institution to have actual notice.
 For example, an institution will have actual notice if it receives a report that a teacher is in a sexual relationship with a student – even if the student denies the allegation.
 A school also could have actual knowledge of improper behavior if it is aware that a teacher has been engaged in sexual conversations and communications with a different student than the one claiming sexual harassment.
 Similarly, an institution can be put on notice when a student perpetrator has a prior history of inappropriate conduct with other students.

 B. Behavior Must Result in Denial of Access to Education